chuch3/sparrow-rs/README.md

 ### Description

-Simulation of a flock of social birds ("sparrows") that often flock together and forage in groups.
-The behaviors of birds evolve over generations via a genetic algorithm, enabling flocking behavior and natural evolution.
+Simulation of a flock of social birds ("sparrows") that often forage in groups.
+The behaviors of birds evolve over generations via a genetic algorithm and neural networks, enabling flocking behavior and natural evolution.

 ### Prerequisites
 - Cargo Rust : https://www.rust-lang.org/tools/install